Youth Futures Council

 How can I apply?

-If you would like to serve as a member of a provincial government agency, board, or commission (ABC) you can apply online through Engage PEI.
+If you would like to serve as a member of the Youth Futures Council, you may apply online.